dpnraj/Movie-Recommender-Chatbot/README.md

 ## Preparation of Recommendation List:
 Finally, we sort the top 25 movie list with the similarity values obtained in descending order and condense them into a final list of 10 movies.
 This list will be recommended to the user as a chatbot response.

-Special thanks to Mr. Brain Fritz for maintaining the OMDB API which helped our dataset prepration.
+Special thanks to Mr. Brain Fritz for maintaining the OMDB API which helped in preparing our dataset.
 Check out: http://www.omdbapi.com/